isoaxe/personal-website/README.md

 ### `npm install -g firebase-tools`

 After setting up the [Firebase project](https://firebase.google.com/), install the Firebase CLI.

+### `firebase login`

-You will also need to [login](https://firebase.google.com/docs/cli#sign-in-test-cli) and link this project to the remote.
+You will also need to [login](https://firebase.google.com/docs/cli#sign-in-test-cli) and link this project to the remote, which will be your Google account.

 ### `cd functions`